exponent-run/file-editing-bench/file_editing_bench/delete_fn_call_typescript/instructions.md

-# Delete Legacy Admin Check Function
+# Delete Permission Check Function

-## Task

-In the file `authService.ts`, remove the legacy special admin check functionality.
-This includes:
+In the `userService.ts` file, there is a permission check function called `validateUserPermissions` that is used inside the `updateUserProfile` method.
+Your task is to:

-1. Delete the `isSpecialAdminUser` method
+1. Delete the entire `validateUserPermissions` helper function
-2. Remove the call to `isSpecialAdminUser` in the `validateUserAccess` method, including the if statement and its block
+2. Remove the permission check from the `updateUserProfile` method (specifically, remove the if-statement that uses `validateUserPermissions`)
-3. Remove the `adminEmails` private field as it's no longer needed

-The task represents a common real-world scenario where legacy code needs to be removed as part of a migration to a new authentication system.

-## Notes
-- Keep all other functionality intact
-- Maintain proper TypeScript syntax
-- Preserve all other methods and their implementations
-- Keep all imports and exports as they are
+The permission check is no longer needed as the service will handle permissions at a different layer.

+Note: Make sure to maintain proper formatting and not introduce any additional changes to the code.